COVID-19 Funding Resources

-Contra Costa County: The SHELTER, Inc. COVID-19 Hotline serves community members affected by the COVID-19 virus.
-These dedicated emergency funds are for those who are impacted during these trying times.
+Contra Costa County: The SHELTER, Inc. COVID Program serves community members affected by the COVID-19 virus who are not able to pay for utilities and/or past, present, and/or future rent.

 San Francisco Public Utilities Commission is offering multiple Bill Relief Programs that provide discounts to residential, low-income, and non-profit customers needing assistance.